baranusta/seafighter/README.md

 Used techniques:
 - Sea animation(shaders used)
 - Dynamic Lighting & Shadow Mapping
+- Collision Detection (But no collision response)

+    Collision detection implemented to detect interaction between mines-boat, islands-boat and bullets-mines&islands using axis aligned bounding boxes.
+If any collision detected, the object is removed or game ends.

 - Procedurally generated islands

     For each run, islands are generated randomly(position on map and shape).
 Heightmaps are used to create islands topography then vertices and their normals are generated.